SAT® PREP – WHAT IS THE SAT?

 The SAT has four sections: Reading, Writing and Language, Math (no calculator), and Math (with calculator).
 There is also an optional essay that is recommended or required by some colleges.

-The SAT tests reading and writing and language skills in the context of passages.
-This means that all of the answers to the reading questions will have support in the passage—no outside knowledge is necessary.
+The SAT tests Reading, as well as Writing and Language skills in the context of passages.
+This means that all of the answers to the Reading questions will have support in the passage—no outside knowledge is necessary.
 For the Writing & Language questions, you’ll need to not only identify and correct grammar issues but also correct issues related to transitions and relevancy.

 |Reading||Understanding complex passages and identifying words in context||52||65 minutes|